ccims/ccims-eclipse-plugin/README.md

-# ccims-eclipse-plugin
+# Gropius Eclipse Integration

-An eclipse plugin for the ccims ecosystem
+A set of eclipse plugins for the gropius ecosystem